This post may contain affiliate links and/or Amazon affiliate links. As always, all opinions are my own. Thanks for reading & thanks for your support!

-We’ll talk about one ingredient that many people might not be familiar with – Aleppo pepper.
+We’ll talk about one ingredient that some people might not be familiar with – Aleppo pepper.
 Grown in Syria & Turkey, hence the name Aleppo.

 I hear you though.
-You’re saying “I want some fish stew and I don’t have any of your magic pepper”.
+You’re saying “I want some Mediterranean Fish Soup and I don’t have any of your magic pepper”.
 First, buy some and have it for next time.
 Then go ahead and mix up equal parts of crushed red chili flakes and a good Hungarian paprika.
 It’ll get you through 🙂

 I’m not even in the know to determine if this should be considered a soup or a stew.
-I lean towards a soup, but I’ll call it both to keep everyone happy.
+We’ll lean towards a soup, but I’ll call it both to keep everyone happy.

-Cold weather is calling and this Fish Soup is answering.
+Cold weather is calling and this Mediterranean Fish Soup is answering.
 Warm, comforting, loaded with flavor – it’ll make these cold Fall nights all the more cozier.
-Happy Cooking!